 Proposed Border Wall

 The proposal to build a wall across our border with Mexico would cost Americans billions, and the fear of difference it represents goes against everything Berkeley values as a sanctuary city and a haven for human rights and diversity.
-On March 17, Council voted to divest from any companies involved in the border wall’s construction, making Berkeley the first city to condemn the wall.
+In March of 2017, Council voted to divest from any companies involved in the border wall’s construction, making Berkeley the first city to condemn the wall.